What is it?

 IMC Bounce Backs

 An IMC bounce back is defined as a patient who needs to return to IMC within 48hrs of being downgraded.
-Starting Wednesday 5/25/22, if a patient is a bounce back within 48hrs back to IMC, it will go to the resident originally taking care of the patient in IMC regardless of call day schedule.
+Any patient downgraded from ICU-SD who needs to return to ICU-SD within 48hrs will return to the resident taking care of the patient, regardless of call schedule.

 Schedule Breakdown